Millard Fuller

-Millard Dean Fuller (January 3, 1935 – February 3, 2009) was the co-founder and the former president of Habitat for Humanity International, a nonprofit organization known globally for building houses for those in need.
+Millard Dean Fuller (January 3, 1935 – February 3, 2009) was an American humanitarian and missionary who was the co-founder and the former president of Habitat for Humanity International, a nonprofit organization known globally for building houses for those in need.
 Fuller also was the founder and president of The Fuller Center for Housing.
 Fuller was widely regarded as the leader of the modern-day movement for affordable housing and had been honored for his work in the United States and abroad.

 Personal life

 Fuller was born in Lanett, Alabama, on January 3, 1935, to Render and Estin Cook Fuller.
 Render was employed by Lanett Bleachery and Dye Works and Estin was a homemaker.
 Estin died in 1938 at age 27 and Render was remarried in 1941 to Eunice Stephens.
 Render became self-employed with a small grocery store, ice cream shop and cattle farming.
 Fuller had two half-brothers by stepmother Eunice, Nick and Doyle.
 Nick died in 2006.

-Fuller majored in economics at Auburn University ('57) and received a law degree from the University of Alabama ('60).
+Fuller majored in economics at Auburn University in 1957 and received a law degree from the University of Alabama in 1960.
 He married Linda Caldwell of Tuscaloosa, Alabama, in 1959.
 A successful businessman and lawyer, Fuller became a self-made millionaire by age 29.
 In 1968, after giving up their wealth to refocus their lives on Christian service, Fuller and his wife, Linda, moved with their children to an interracial farming community in southwest Georgia.
 Koinonia Farm, founded by Clarence Jordan in 1942, became home to the Fuller family for five years until they moved to Zaire (now the Democratic Republic of the Congo) as missionaries in 1973 with the Christian Church (Disciples of Christ).

 Upon returning to the United States, the Fullers began a Christian ministry at Koinonia Farm building simple, decent houses for low-income families in their community using volunteer labor and donations, and requiring repayment only of the cost of the materials used.
 No interest was charged, as it is with traditional mortgages, and no profit was made.
 These same principles guided the Fullers in expanding this ministry, called Partnership Housing, into a larger scale ministry known as Habitat for Humanity International.
 That vision was expanded in 2005 in the founding of a new non-profit housing organization, The Fuller Center for Housing.

+Fuller faced multiple allegations of inappropriate and unwanted sexual behavior toward female employees.
+In 2004, a former staff member accused him of making suggestive comments and physically touching her during a car ride to the Atlanta airport in 2003.
+Fuller denied the former staff member's claim.
+These accusations were not isolated and also included accusations of retaliation towards individuals who spoke up about Fuller's behavior.
+An internal investigation by Habitat for Humanity’s board ultimately found “insufficient proof of inappropriate conduct” in the 2004 case.

 Fuller died unexpectedly on February 3, 2009, while en route to the hospital in nearby Albany, Georgia, aged 74.
+Fuller had a simple burial and is buried on the grounds of Koinonia Farm.